 How do I get started?

-- Let us know if you have an urgent concern: If your concern is urgent, we want to hear from you right away.
+• Let us know if you have an urgent concern: If your concern is urgent, we want to hear from you right away.
 You can call us at 617-253-2916.
 When you call, you can speak with a clinician who will help you to figure out what to do next.

-- Reach us using telehealth: We offer telehealth appointments for eligible MIT students.
+• Reach us using telehealth: We offer telehealth appointments for eligible MIT students.
 To learn if you are eligible and to schedule an appointment, call us at 617-253-4481, option 2.
 You will also need to fill out this consent form and return it to the email address listed on the form.
 (Adobe Acrobat required for e-signature.)

 Your first scheduled appointment

-During your first scheduled appointment, you and your clinician will discuss the concerns that prompted you to contact Student Mental Health and Counseling Services.
+During your first scheduled appointment, you and your clinician will discuss the concerns that prompted you to contact Student Mental Health & Counseling Services.
 The clinician will also ask you about any previous experiences with mental health services, some health-related questions, and some general questions about your family and upbringing.
 Usually, at the end of your first appointment, the clinician will have some suggestions about what to do next.

 Your clinician will likely make suggestions about how often you should be seen and the kinds of services that could be helpful to you.
 This might include individual counseling or psychotherapy, medication, group counseling, or some combination of these options.
 The clinician might suggest that you receive services here, or the clinician might refer you to services outside of MIT.